 Fish and rice production are important to the Lao people in the Mekong river communities in terms of food security, income and biodiversity.
 Australian volunteers were on assignments with the National University of Lao PDR and the Living Aquatic Resources Research Centre to investigate solutions to declining fish production.
 Their work was part of a broader program by fisheries agencies in Laos and Australia, including the Australian Centre for International Agricultural Research (ACIAR).
 ACIAR is assisting Laos with the assessment of the passage of Mekong fish and the design of fish ways to enable movement of fish between rivers and floodplains.

 Andrew Trappett and Kate Martin jumped at the opportunity to volunteer on projects in the Mekong River basin.
 Both volunteers worked in the fisheries' sector in Australia, Andrew with the Australian Fisheries Management Authority and Kate with Fisheries NSW.
-They worked with a team of researchers from the National University of Lao PDR and the Living Aquatic Resources Research Centre on a variety of fish experiments, such as using specialised chambers to determine the impacts of water pressure on fish.
+They worked on a variety of fish experiments, such as using specialised chambers to determine the impacts of water pressure on fish.
 When assessing the first ever fish passage designed for Mekong species in Laos, Andrew and Kate worked with staff to build their skills and knowledge in identifying fish species, fish handling skills and data collection techniques.

 Questacon partnering in science education in Indonesia

 Fostering interest in science and technology among Indonesian children was made easier for Australian volunteer Kate Barnard thanks to Questacon, Australia's National Science and Technology Centre.
 Questacon acted as the Australian Partner Organisation for Kate's assignment with the Indonesian equivalent, Pusat Peragaan Ilmu Pengetahuan dan Teknologi (PP-IPTEK).